AndreDlm/docs/part-5/requalification.md

   ![Project building blocks](../assets/images/part-5/QualificationPlan_02_Projects.png)

-- "**SimulationParameters**": OPTIONAL: List of inherited simulation parameters.
+- "**SimulationParameters**": OPTIONAL: List of inherited simulation parameters (i.e. parameters that are not specified in building blocks, but in the simulation, e.g. `blood/plasma concentration ratio` or `P (interstitial->intracellular)`).
 Same principle as in case of inherited building blocks: simulation parameters can be inherited between projects.
 Each inherited simulation parameter description consists of:

   - "**Project**": Id of the parent project